amohapatra3/course-enroll-app/README.md

 ### Adding to cart

-You can add courses to the cart in 3 different configurations:
+You can add to the cart in 3 different configurations:

 1. Add all sections and subsections of a course.
 2. Add a specific section and all subsections within that section.
 3. Add a specific subsection of the course.

-Follow these steps to add a course to the cart:
+Follow these steps to add to the cart:

 1. Click the course you want to add to the cart.
 2. Click a button in the expanded view based on what course configuration you want to add to the cart.